kumahq/kuma-website/app/_src/guides/otel-metrics.md

 ## Install OpenTelemetry collector

-First we need an OpenTelemetry collector configuration:
+First we need an OpenTelemetry collector configuration.
+Save it by running:

 ```shell
 echo "